Summary:

 - NON-DEPENDENCE: Anapeksaḥ: Not emotionally dependent on any external factors.

 - We always depend on things external to the body.
 Noone undergoes emotional dependence to their own tongue, because tongue belongs to Me (assuming body is taken as “I”).
+Thus to depend on external objects for emotional well-being, implies I haven’t yet come in terms with this entire universe.

 - Examples of emotional dependence: